 Star-Making Role: Partial Aversion.
 Pierce Brosnan was already famous when GoldenEye was made, but after Remington Steele (which put him on the map) he lapsed into mediocrity.
 Bond revitalised his career greatly, to the point that he's the only Bond other than Sean Connery to have an active and lucrative film career.

-Alan Rickman turned down the role of Alec Trevalyen.
-There was also talk of Anthony Hopkins playing role, with Trevelayan originally intended as having been a mentor/father figure to Bond rather than an equal.
+Alan Rickman turned down the role of Alec Trevelyan.
+There was also talk of Anthony Hopkins playing the role, with the older Augustus Trevelyan originally intended as having been a previous M and mentor/father figure to Bond rather than an equal 00 agent.

 A subversion from a previous example.
 Pierce Brosnan was originally chosen to replace Roger Moore as James Bond but wasn't able to get out of his Remington Steele contract leading to Timothy Dalton getting the part.